mitanshu7/mitanshu7.github.io/markdown/How_to_change_SSH_Port_on_OCI.md

+---
-# How to change SSH Port on OCI
+title: "How to change SSH Port on OCI"
+description: "Guide to securely change the SSH port on Oracle Cloud Infrastructure (OCI).
+Includes SELinux adjustments, firewall and security list updates, and troubleshooting via Cloud Shell."
+---

 ## A tutorial